What is the Cost of poor quality and how to calculate COPQ in the automotive industry?

 Why Cost of Poor Quality?

-If a company does not calculate COPQ, it may never be able to know why they are incurring losses, they may cut short inspection processes, skilled manpower, use cheap raw material, bypass processes to increase profit which may ultimately lead to more quality problems.
+If a company does not calculate COPQ, it may never know why they are incurring losses, it may cut short inspection processes, and skilled manpower, use cheap raw materials, and bypass processes to increase profit which may ultimately lead to more quality problems.

 Categories of cost of quality: